Last Updated on August 4, 2022 by Rat Race Running

-It’s been almost a year since the community quarantine began in the Philippines, and along with it was the 2020 Stock Market Crash.
+It’s been more than two years since the Covid-19 pandemic reached the Philippines, and along with it was the 2020 Stock Market Crash.

 During that time, it felt surreal how fast it happened and how my portfolio suffered almost 50% of “paper loss.”

 Normally, I would do a long run to have time to think.
 However, that was not an option during that time.